yannikkellerde/BERT-Defense/README.md

-# A Bayesian approach at shielding against adversarial attacks on natural language
+# BERT-Defense: A Probabilistic Model Based on BERT toCombat Cognitively Inspired Orthographic Adversarial Attacks

 ## Requirements
 There is an environment.yml provided.